Rel Primer: Basic Syntax

 .

-- It selects those tuples in the relation whose initial element matches the argument.
+- It selects those tuples in the applied relation whose initial element matches the argument.

-- Finally, it inserts the copied and modified tuples into a new relation.
+- Finally, it inserts the modified tuples into a new relation.
 This relation is the value of the expression.

-In the example above the resulting relation was copied to output
+In the example above the resulting relation was given the name output

 .